Flooding

 Introduction

 Getting out and about always takes a bit more planning for families with additional needs.
 It can be important to know how you will get somewhere and what facilities will be available.
-We have included information about travel in Somerset, but also travel outside of Somerset if you venture further.
+We have included information about travel within and outside of Somerset.

-Travelling on public transport can be a worrying time, but there are some ways to make your journey more accessible.
+Travelling on public transport can be worrying, but there are some ways to make your journey more accessible.

 Planning your route

-• Use Google Street View to see where you are going and check for step free access etc. It can help to know landmarks or noticeable features to look out for before you arrive.
+• Use Google Street View to see where you are going and check for step free access.
+It can help to know landmarks or noticeable features to look out for before you arrive.

 Checking facilities available